elipec8/r6marketplace-helper/README.md

 # Rainbow 6 Siege Marketplace Trade Manager

 This is app, which collects data about all items on Marketplace and utilize it to User’s advantage, able to automatically create/update/cancel Trade
-Orders on User’s account.
+Orders on User’s Ubisoft Account.
-Requires from end user only his Ubisoft Account’s credentials, specification of items to be managed and boundaries for manager, which can be configured for each item separately.
+Requires from end User only his Ubisoft Account’s credentials, specification of items to be managed and boundaries for manager, which can be configured for each item separately.
 &nbsp;
 [Marketplace](https://www.ubisoft.com/en-us/game/rainbow-six/siege/marketplace?route=home)